nheyn/react-swarm-ui/README.md

 To connect to a swarm, the [SwarmUI](https://github.com/ShapeLab/SwarmUI) repo needs to be downloaded.
 It contains the required ZooidManagerV2 software in the /Software/Applications/ folder.

 #### Installation
-To install this module use:
+To install this module (and its peerDependencies) use:
 ```
-npm install --save react-swarm-ui
+npm install --save react-swarm-ui react ws
 ```

 #### Usage